ClusterM/fdskey/README.md

 After first boot you can hold **left** button for 3 seconds to enter the service menu.
 You can select OLED display controller type (change it if display shows corrupted image) there and check some system info.

 ## Device usage
-Format a micro SD cart to FAT/FAT32/exFAT and put some .fds files on it.
-Insert a micro SD cart into a FDSKey, insert a FDSKey into a RAM Adaptor's cable instead of a real disk drive and turn on a Famicom.
+Format a microSD cart to FAT/FAT32/exFAT and put some .fds files on it.
+Insert a microSD cart into a FDSKey, insert a FDSKey into a RAM Adaptor's cable instead of a real disk drive and turn on a Famicom.
 You can hotplug a FDSKey when Famicom is already on too, it's ok.

 Now you can navitate through the FDSKey interface using buttons. **Left** button usually means **back**, **right** button usually means **OK** and **up**/**down** are used to select something (file, disk side, etc.) Also, you can use **left** button longpress in the file browser to return directly to the main menu from subfolder and **right** button longpress to open the file properties menu.